CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 ## Weekly mentor-led sessions

 Every week on assigned nights, students will meet together with mentors and Code Louisville staff to discuss progress and difficulties.
-Mentors will demonstrate certain topics in greater detail, such as workstation setup, website design tips, JavaScript programming, Github repository setup, and career directions.
+Mentors will demonstrate certain topics in greater detail, such as workstation setup, website design tips, JavaScript programming, GitHub repository setup, and career directions.
 Code Louisville staff will discuss course requirements in greater detail.

 Each nightly session will last about two hours, and will be conducted via video conferencing for the foreseeable future.
 Come prepared to describe what your project is about, share ongoing work on your project, ask questions, and possibly answer questions from other students.